junxit/us-congress-bills-114/bill.md

   - **(2)** not provide authority on or access to State or private lands.
 - **(f)** *Tribal sovereignty* Nothing in this section supersedes, replaces, negates, or diminishes treaties or other agreements between the United States and Indian tribes.

-## § 13.
+## § 14.
 Biometric exit data system

 - **(a)** *Establishment* The Secretary of Homeland Security shall—
-  - **(1)** not later than 180 days after the date of the enactment of this Act, submit to the appropriate congressional committees an implementation plan to establish a biometric exit data system to complete the integrated biometric entry and exit data system required under section 7208 of the Intelligence Reform and Terrorism Prevention Act of 2004 (8 U.S.C.
+  - **(1)** not later than 180 days after the date of the enactment of this Act, submit to the Committee on Homeland Security and the Committee on the Judiciary of the House of Representatives and the Committee on Homeland Security and Governmental Affairs and the Committee on the Judiciary of the Senate an implementation plan to establish a biometric exit data system to complete the integrated biometric entry and exit data system required under section 7208 of the Intelligence Reform and Terrorism Prevention Act of 2004 (8 U.S.C.
 1365b), including—
     - **(A)** an integrated master schedule and cost estimate, including requirements and design, development, operational, and maintenance costs, of such a system that takes into account prior reports on such matters issued by the Government Accountability Office and the Department of Homeland Security;
     - **(B)** cost-effective staffing and personnel requirements of such a system that leverages existing resources of the Department of Homeland Security that takes into account prior reports on such matters issued by the Government Accountability Office and the Department of Homeland Security;
     - **(C)** a consideration of training programs necessary to establish such a system that takes into account prior reports on such matters issued by the Government Accountability Office and the Department of Homeland Security;